Bahram-Hedayati/TMBMC_2026/ReadMe.md

 - Two configurations are considered:
   - Single-tumor (centralized growth)
   - Multi-tumor (spatially distributed tumors with comparable total size)
+- Both of tumor masks are provided in two separated csv files in the folder **Data**

 ### Oxygen Diffusion
 - Oxygen distribution is obtained by solving a **reaction–diffusion model**: